 H. L. BRISBANE & CO.
 LTD., Manufacturer of 'Bristile Tiles' Pipes etc., Belmont, and WUNDERLICH LTD., Stamped Metal Manufacturer, Roofing Tiles, Stoneware, Pipes, etc., Lord Street, East Perth - An agreement has been made between these two companies for the amalgamation of their joint interests in W.A...
-The amalgamation will take effect as from 1st October, 1938, and the name of the company will henceforth be known as H. L. Brisbane and Wunderlich Ltd.36
+The amalgamation will take effect as from 1st October, 1938, and the name of the company will henceforth be known as H. L. Brisbane and Wunderlich Ltd.37

-In the first decade of the twentieth century roofing tiles, particularly the Marseilles tiles mentioned above, had been largely imported into Western Australia and were therefore more commonly seen in the 'better class of house' in locations such as Claremont, Perth, West Perth and Mount Lawley.37 However, architecture of the inter-war period in Perth, including the popular California Bungalow and Mediterranean styles, saw the increased popularity of clay roof tiles and the 1920s
+In the first decade of the twentieth century roofing tiles, particularly the Marseilles tiles mentioned above, had been largely imported into Western Australia and were therefore more commonly seen in the 'better class of house' in locations such as Claremont, Perth, West Perth and Mount Lawley.38 However, architecture of the inter-war period in Perth, including the popular California Bungalow and Mediterranean styles, saw the increased popularity of clay roof tiles and the 1920s marked the beginning of the age of brick and tile in Perth's suburbs.
+Moore

-30 Moore, B., op. cit., pp. 112-113.
+31 Moore, B., op. cit., pp. 112-113.

-32 Moore, B., op. cit., p.
+33 Moore, B., op. cit., p.
 108.

-33 West Australian, 6 November 1935.
+34 West Australian, 6 November 1935.
 Arthur Wright recalled that beehive kilns 8, 9 and possibly 10 were most likely to have been built at this time by Ernie Banks.
 Stella, L., op. cit.; Lewis, M., op. cit., pp. 15.

-34 Moore, B., op. cit., pp. 61 & 63.
+35 Moore, B., op. cit., pp. 61 & 63.